mapillary/mapillary_tools/mapillary_tools/README.md

 Processing
 =============
 Required meta data needs to be processed and inserted in the image EXIF for an image to be uploaded to Mapillary.
-In case the image were taken with the Mapillary app, the required meta data is already inserted in the image EXIF and no processing is needed.
+In case the image were taken with the Mapillary app, the required meta data is already inserted in the image EXIF and no processing is needed and you can skip to [Upload](#upload).

 Required meta data is:
 - user specific meta data